 top of page

-Theatre credits include Rafaella Marcus's Sap (UK Tour & Soho Theatre 2023, Roundabout @ Summerhall 2022, Vaults 2020) and The Gift (Oxford Playhouse 2021), Lisa D'Amour's Anna Bella Eema (Arcola 2019), Iman Qureshi’s this is a love story and Sam Potter's The Unicorn (North Wall Arts Centre 2019), David Greig’s Outlying Islands (King’s Head Theatre 2019), Christina Murdock’s Dangerous Giant Animals (Edinburgh Fringe / United Solo Fest New York / Park Theatre 2018), Steven Berkoff’s East (King’s Head Theatre, 2018), and Katherine Rundell’s Life According to Saki (Edinburgh Fringe 2016 / New York Theatre Workshop Fourth Street Theatre 2017).
-Details of these productions and further credits are available here.
+Theatre credits include: David Greig’s Outlying Islands (Jermyn Street Theatre 2025, King’s Head Theatre 2019), Daisy Hall's Bellringers (Hampstead Theatre and Roundabout 2024), Rafaella Marcus's Sap (UK Tour & Soho Theatre 2023, Roundabout @ Summerhall 2022, Vaults 2020) and The Gift (Oxford Playhouse 2021), Lisa D'Amour's Anna Bella Eema (Arcola 2019), Iman Qureshi’s this is a love story and Sam Potter's The Unicorn (North Wall Arts Centre 2019), Christina Murdock’s Dangerous Giant Animals (Edinburgh Fringe / United Solo Fest New York / Park Theatre 2018), Steven Berkoff’s East (King’s Head Theatre, 2018), and Katherine Rundell’s Life According to Saki (Edinburgh Fringe 2016 / New York Theatre Workshop Fourth Street Theatre 2017).

 A photograph of Jessica Lazar, a white woman with dark hair and eyes.
 She leans on a black wall.